Arizona Supreme Court says anonymous juries constitutional - KESQ

 Attorneys with the Arizona Attorney General’s office argued that revealing juror names would not help the selection process and that disclosing them would expose jurors to the risk of danger and embarrassment.

 The Supreme Court case was brought by David Morgan, who runs the Cochise County Record, a website focused on public documents from local police and the courts.
-He and a second journalist appealed after a judge sealed jury names in two cases without giving any explanation.
+He and a second journalist appealed after a judge sealed jury names in two cases without giving any explanation, but only Morgan pursued the case all the way to the Arizona’s highest court.

 Morgan said he expected the loss, given questions from the seven justices during argument in April.
 But he noted that the court did not say juror names could never be released and that jurors themselves can identify themselves.